stimulussoft/filequeue/README.markdown

         <groupId>com.stimulussoft</groupId>
         <artifactId>filequeue</artifactId>
         <version>1.1.3</version>
-        <scope>test</scope>
     </dependency>

+  2. Implement a Jackson serialization POJO by extending FileQueueItem
-  2. Extend Consumer<FileQueueItem> and implement consume(FileQueueItem) to perform actual processing work.
+  3. Extend Consumer class and implement consume(FileQueueItem) to process items
-  3. Create a new FileQueue object
+  3. Instantiate a FileQueue object and call config() to configure
-  4. Call config() to construct an appropriate configuration
   5. Call startQueue() to start the queue
   6. Call stopQueue() to stop the queue processing
+  7. Call FileQueue.destroy() to shutdown all static threads (optional)

 For API docs, refer to the File Queue [JavaDocs](http://javadoc.io/doc/com.stimulussoft/filequeue/1.1.2).